akarazhev/jcryptolib/doc/integration/cmc/altcoin-season-index.md

 }
 ```

-List of parameter to parse:
+List of parameters to parse:

 - `points`: an array of objects with the following structure:
   - `name`: the name of the altcoin